appcensus-app-analysis/protobom-py/README.md

 ### Tests

 The project maintains a strict 100% test coverage.
-You can run testing locally as follows:
+You can run tests locally as follows:
 ```shell
 pdm run test
 ```